maryam21/Shops/README.md

 # Shops
-An application that lists shops nearby.
+A web app that lists shops nearby.

 This app is built using MEVN(Mongodb, Express, Vue, Node) stack.